Fall Grants 2016 - Development Stage

 About the Director

-Mahdi Ali Ali is a Qatari filmmaker in charge of the Training and Education Department at the Doha Film Institute.
+Mahdi Ali Ali is a Qatari filmmaker and a manager in the Training and Education Department at the Doha Film Institute.
 Through the years, he has successfully worked with major industry players in providing filmmakers in Qatar with comprehensive learning initiatives.
 Mahdi has contributed as Executive Producer and supervisor on more than 30 short films produced by the Institute.
-He holds an MFA from EICAR, the International Film School of Paris, and has made short films including ‘Champs Elysées, I Love You’ (2009) and ‘The Gulf Habibi’ (2011), as well as other shorts for Al Jazeera Documentary and Al Jazeera Children’s Channels.
+He holds an MFA from EICAR, the International Film School of Paris, and has made short films including ‘Champs Elysées, I Love You’ (2009), ‘The Gulf Habibi’ (2011), as well as other shorts for Al Jazeera Documentary and Al Jazeera Children’s Channels.